What is a statement of accounts?

 When your business expands, you will have customers for whom you would need to send and receive recurring invoices.
 Since payments would be automatically recorded for these customers, it will be easier to view all the transactions associated with a customer at one place.
 A statement of accounts is similar to a bank statement, except that it is issued by a seller to a customer.
 It helps identify mistakes in transaction records, track unwanted expenses, find fraudulent activities, and prevent small billing or payment mistakes from blowing up.
 Statement of accounts does not have a specific format and can vary based on the requirement of an enterprise and the types of information that they want to include in the invoice for the customer.

 Using Zoho Books, you can easily generate and share the statement of accounts with your customers in a single click.
 Your clients can also access this as ‘Customer statement’ from the client portal easily and handle their outstanding payments.
-Check out how our free cloud accounting solution can help you generate the statement directly from the customer profile.
+Check out how our free online accounting software can help you generate the statement directly from the customer profile.